 Whether you’re having brunch or dinner with friends, going to a house party, spending time in nature, attending a work event, or simply spending a quiet night at home, you want alcohol to be there because it makes things more ‘fun’ or ‘interesting.’

 Perhaps you cannot loosen up or relax without it.
 You might even feel irritated, impatient, or distracted if alcohol isn’t at a function, wishing you had some.
 I know this was true for me.
 For example, if I knew certain social functions wouldn’t have alcohol—or even if they’d have it, but not enough by my standards—I would often drink beforehand, or sneak in my own private stash.

 I would also avoid spending too much time at functions without alcohol, just because I felt like I needed alcohol to socialize and have fun.
 It was hard to simply enjoy the company of friends without the company of alcohol as well.
-I know now that this is because alcohol had hijacked the pleasure center in my brain3, making it hard for me to find pleasure in other things that did not involve alcohol.
-And this is why the drug naltrexone was such a game-changer for me, as I’ll discuss later.
+I know now that this is because alcohol had hijacked the pleasure center in my brain, making it hard for me to find pleasure in things that did not involve alcohol.
+This is why the medication naltrexone, and pharmacological extinction therapy2, was such a game-changer for me when I later started that treatment.

 Perhaps you’ve heard of movements like Sober October and Dry January, which promote taking month-long breaks from drinking alcohol.
 Maybe you’ve even participated in these events, and found it surprisingly difficult to achieve 30 days without the booze.
 Or maybe you’ve instituted your own alcohol breaks—whether it be committing to only drink on the weekends, or taking a whole week or month off.

 No matter what form of intentional break you take from alcohol, if you find it difficult to take space from this substance—if you find yourself craving it, or if it’s become an essential part of your routine—perhaps it’s time to reexamine your relationship with it.